tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

       name: k8s-secret
     type: Opaque
 ```
-This sealed secret can only be decrypted by the controller, so it can be safely distributed with all the other k8s resources.
+This `SealedSecret` can only be decrypted by the controller, so it can be safely distributed with all the other k8s resources.
 What’s great about this approach is that it has a comparatively small overhead.
 Secrets don’t need to be managed in a separate tool or platform, they just live where everything else lives.
 On the downside, there’s no separate tool or platform to manage secrets, so they need to be managed “by hand”.
 For small, early stage organizations this seems to be a good way to start introducing good practices around secret management.

 ## Google Secret Manager & External Secrets Operator
 If you’re using one of the popular cloud vendors, you probably already have access to a secret management product.
 Maybe you are already managing access credentials in there.
 The [External Secrets Operator][eso] can connect to a multitude of common secret providers like [Google Secret Manager][gcpsm], [AWS Secrets Manager][awscm] or [Azure Key Vault][azurekv], and provide that data as k8s Secrets.
 To access a secret in Google Cloud, we first need to provide the right credentials.
 There are a few operational steps:
 - Create a Service Account in GCP
-- Download the Serivce Account private key
+- Download the Service Account private key
 - Attach the private key to a secret
-- Pass the name of the secret into a Secret Store
+- Pass the name of the secret into a `SecretStore`, a custom resource provided by the External Secret Operator installation

 ```yaml
 apiVersion: v1